jaredcwhite/jaredwhite_website/src/_posts/thoughts/2024/2024-12-25-merry-christmas-in-an-irish-castle.md

 I wish you and yours all the best this holiday season. 😊🎄🎁

 And for a little treat: a **blast from the past**!
-In another life (2021), I performed Celtic music playing the recorder, Irish whistle, and other wind instruments, and our band _Distant Oaks_ was privileged to join a host of other musicians and singers to record _Christmas in an Irish Castle_, produced by [Revels](https://revels.org).
+In another life (2001), I performed Celtic music playing the recorder, Irish whistle, and other wind instruments, and our band **Distant Oaks** was privileged to join a host of other musicians and singers to record _Christmas in an Irish Castle_, produced by [Revels](https://revels.org).

 Here is our rendition of _I Saw Three Ships_: